Flexible-length Text Infilling for Discrete Diffusion Models: Related Work

 Constrained text generation has been explored through a variety of approaches, including AR and NAR methods \cite{zhang2020pointer, iso2022autotemplate, CBART, stern2019insertiontransformerflexiblesequence, InsNet}.
 POINTER \cite{zhang2020pointer} enables flexible token generation through iterative insertion, though it still depends on sequential token prediction and multiple forward passes.
-AutoTemplate \cite{iso2022autotemplate} approaches constrained text generation by simply feeding the prompt tokens into an encoder-decoder style model.
-CBART \cite{CBART} extends the POINTER architecture by moving to an encoder-decoder model.
-Autoregressive methods, while effective for their specific use cases, inherit fundamental limitations: they require sequential generation that scales linearly with sequence length, and their causal attention masks prevent full utilization of bidirectional context during generation.
-Most critically, for text infilling tasks, these approaches struggle to simultaneously consider both past and future context when generating intermediate content \cite{cao-etal-2023-improving}.
+AutoTemplate \cite{iso2022autotemplate} approaches constrained text generation by feeding the prompt tokens into an encoder–decoder-style model.
+CBART \cite{CBART} extends the POINTER architecture by moving to an encoder–decoder model.
+Autoregressive methods, while effective for their specific use cases, inherit fundamental limitations: they require sequential generation that scales linearly with sequence length, and their causal attention masks prevent the full use of bidirectional context during generation.
+Most critically, for text infilling tasks, these approaches struggle to consider both past and future contexts simultaneously when generating intermediate content \cite{cao-etal-2023-improving}.
 Furthermore, to allow for flexible positions, autoregressive methods often regenerate the entire sequence instead of only inserting tokens, leading to wasted compute \cite{iso2022autotemplate}.